Mira-Bhayandar: Economy

 Economic growth is led by the manufacturing sector.
 Bhayandar is divided into two parts by the Mumbai suburban rail line - East and West.
 Mira Road has seen development only in the East part, while the West part, on the other side of the railway line, is covered with salt pans and mangroves.
 Mira Road East is a predominantly residential area.
 Its calm, quiet surroundings and low pollution make it a desirable residential oasis.

 Bhayandar West was traditionally residential, and the East predominantly an industrial area in the field of steel utensils manufacturing.
 Recent population growth and a flurry of construction has blurred the boundaries between Bhayandar and neighboring Mira Road, on the East side of the rail tracks, turning it into a populous suburb.
 Government-owned Salt Pans and marshland in West Mira Road have restricted the southward spread of Bhayandar.
 There is a lot of scope for development of this land, as it has the potential to house a large industrial complex.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Mira-Bhayandar Municipal Corporation reported total revenue receipts of ₹1,200 crore (US$144 million) and total expenditure of ₹1,112 crore (US$134 million) in 2022–23.
+Tax revenue accounted for about 18.0% of the total revenue, while the corporation received ₹520 crore in grants during the financial year.